 Most people, when they take a whack at designing a government (an engineering task at which all God’s chilluns just naturally excel), tend to ask themselves: what should the government do?
 Of course this is the wrong question.
 The right question is: what will the government do?

-(A great example of asking the right question, but still getting the wrong answer, is Federalist No. 10.
+(A great example of asking the right question, but still getting the wrong answer, is Federalist No. 10 by James Madison.
 It is almost funny to read Madison’s bogus remedies for the well-known ills of democracy, such as national size being an infallible nostrum against political parties—not unlike perusing some medieval pharmacopoeia which prescribes dried wolf dick for breast cancer.)

 For example, most democratic citizens are firm believers in the concept of limited government.
 In the all-curing magic black bag of democracy, limited government is the first-line ointment.
 Apparently a government can prevent itself and its successors indefinite from doing bad things, just by writing a note to itself that says “don’t do bad things.”

 Swallowing the red pill, departing the Matrix and donning our alien-detecting Ray-Bans, we realize at once that no government can limit itself.
 Limited government is a perpetual-motion machine: a product axiomatically fraudulent by definition.
 In any human organization, final authority rests with some person or persons, not with any rule, process or procedure.

 This is not to say that there is no distinction between Washington and Pyongyang.
 What we call the “rule of law” is a good thing.
 But if you have an efficient engine, there is no point in marketing it as an infinitely efficient engine.
 The noble ideal of “limited government” or “rule of law” is a piece of political camouflage, behind which lurks a useful and effective, but certainly imperfect and not even slightly divine, corporate design: that of judicial supremacy.
 In a sentence: juridical supremacy is judicial supremacy.